nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ````

 > **💡 Note**
-> - `calculate` will not work if a date that you would like to calculate is not found in the entry.
+> - An error will be shown if the date that you would like to calculate is not found in the expenditure list.
-> - Use `calculate` only if the day/month/year contains at least 1 expenditure.

 <br/>